imchocomint/hyprplus/README.md

 ## Quirks
 - hyprctl still marks version as 0.50.0; fastfetch didn't; also hyprctl reports that you're on latest commit.
 If you want to, just compile and install Hyprland from scratch.
 - Slow download speed over GitHub.
-May move to another host if persists.
-Please recommend me some good Git services or free file hosting services since Worktree limit to 1GB of all packages for all repos.
+Mirrored to SourceForge.

 ## Guide
 ### Install GCC/G++ 15 and libstdc++15
-#### If you are not on Debian experimental/LunarXG Rolling Tidal
-For GCC 15, refer to [this](https://github.com/imchocomint/Hyprbian#install-gcc-15-not-applicable-to-experimental).

-For libstdc++15, refer to [this](https://github.com/imchocomint/Hyprbian#install-libstdc15).

 #### If you are on Debian experimental/LunarXG Rolling Tidal
 Installed on default.
 Don't worry.

-#### If you are on Debian sid
+#### If you are on Debian sid/any other Debian 13-based distros
 Add experimental repos to system repos.
 Then install GCC 15 (gcc-15) and G++ 15 (g++-15) via APT.

 ### Install